 Brent thought for a moment.

-‘I can’t do that, he’s a friend.
+‘I can’t do that; he’s a friend.
 He helped me out when I was down and desperate, I can’t abandon him now.’

 Mr Hubbard stared at him.

 ‘If you don’t, you’ll be treated as an accessory and will get the same sentence as him, is that what you want?’